Sunday, 13 December 2020

 We knocked off work at a quarter-to-twelve pm and a group of fellow employees walked all the way from Francis Street where our factory stood to Penn Station - always talking about anything that came to mind.
 I could finally use English for the first time even if everyone spoke broken English.
 Some of the Black Haitian boys stopped there to have something to eat before taking a train or bus elsewhere.
 I kept on walking past Penn Station on Market Street and would cross over bustling McCarter Highway to the other side.

 I showed Nino the railroad that crossed Ferry Street overhead and we climbed up to the tracks.
 Nino must have liked the 'deserted feeling' of the place for we sat down by the tracks, lighted our cigarettes and talked about our latest adventures and what our plans were for the near future.
 After a while, Nino did something I've never forgot; he took a matchbox from his pocket, gathered some dry straw lying next to the rails and set it on fire.
 Then we climbed down the little hill and went onto the street again acting like nothing had happened.
 Just like that!
-I don't know whether the fire was big - probably not - but I knew it had been something 'wrong' and 'unusual'.
+The fire was'nt big but I knew it had been something 'wrong' and 'unusual'.

 We wandered around Newark's Ironbound streets countless times.
-Nino didn't have qualms in asking any Brazilian fellow we'd meet whether he knew of rooms to let.
+Nino didn't have qualms in asking any Brazilian fellow we'd meet whether they knew of rooms to let.
 Soon enough he found a room on the 2nd floor (which Americans call 3rd floor) of a house on 66 Columbia Street across the tracks.
 I would never consider living on the other side of McCarter Highway but Nino was more broad-minded than myself.
-The house was owned by an octogenarian widow from Galicia, Spain.
-The room was clean and spacious, it had 2 beds but I would be the only tenant.
+The house was owned by an octogenarian widow from Galicia, Spain called Enriqueta.
+The room was clean and spacious, it had 2 beds but I would be the only tenant for the moment.
 Three windows (with shades that rolled up) that gave out to the street.
 It was a pleasant place.

-Enriqueta was the Galician lady's name.
-She must have been born before 1910, got married and migrated to the US with her husband in the 1920s.
+Enriqueta must have been born before 1910, got married and migrated to the US with her husband in the 1920s.
 She probably had children but they must have all got married and moved somewhere else for she had no family with her in that ample house.
 She had white hair and wore a headkerchief that covered part of her head.
 She was very friendly and smiled easily.
 She spoke Gallego to us and we answered in Spanish.
-I liked her the first time I saw her bright face.
+I liked her the first time I laid eyes on her.

 I remember asking Enriqueta whether she had ever visited the Statue of Liberty.
 She answered she'd never seen Miss Liberty!
 Not even from afar - which is hard to believe as one can spot it on a clear winter's day - from a distance - in that part of New Jersey.
 Liberty Island is actually under N.J. jurisdiction.
 She also said she'd never been to Manhattan.
 I don't know this could be possible.
 I wonder whether she never went to the harbour to greet relatives arriving from Spain in the 30s or 40s.